Home Interactive

 What is so special about Sunday?
 What is the Day of Rest that the Bible speaks of? - Matt.

-Christians usually have their Sabbath on the Sunday because Jesus rose from the grave on Easter Sunday, Mark 16:1-6 and Hebrews 10:25.
-The bottom line is that you have to have one day of rest, Deuteronomy 5:12-15, which in reality can be any day, Colossians 2:16-17 and you have to be happy with your choice, Romans 14:4-5, 23 and 1 Corinthians 2:10.
+Christians usually have their Sabbath on the Sunday because Jesus rose from the grave on Easter Sunday (Mark 16:1-6, Hebrews 10:25).
+The bottom line is that you have to have one day of rest for your own good (Deuteronomy 5:12-15).
+Jesus taught that the Sabbath was made for man, therefore it is in our own interests to be able to rest and enjoy life.
+Our day of rest can be on any day (Colossians 2:16-17) and you have to be happy with your choice (Romans 14:4-5, 23, 1 Corinthians 2:10).

-We are not to get legalistic and judge others for what they do or do not do, Mark 2:23-28.
-It is interesting to note, that if we lived in Sydney, Australia and attended church at 10.30am on Sunday, in London (GMT) it would be 11.30pm, Saturday night!
-Pastor, Vicars and Priests work every Sunday (busiest day of the week!); they should have their day of rest on another day of their choice.
+We are not to get legalistic and judge others for what they do or do not do (Mark 2:23-28).
+It is interesting to note, that if we lived in Sydney, Australia and attended church at 10.30am on Sunday, in London, England (GMT) it would be 11.30pm, Saturday night!
+Pastors and Vicars work every Sunday (busiest day of the week!); they should have their day of rest on another day of their choice.

-Jesus Christ, the Son of God said that “It is lawful to do good on the Sabbath,” (Matthew 12:12).
+Jesus Christ, the Son of God said, “It is lawful to do good on the Sabbath” (Matthew 12:12).
 The Sabbath can be any day of the week but you must honour God in all of your rest, fun and worship.
 Works of mercy, necessity and emergency are permitted.
-Plan to have at least one day of rest a week (Exodus 34:21), a day of non productivity, so that you can rest your body, emotions and be renewed spiritually.
+Plan to have at least one day of rest a week (Exodus 34:21), so that you can rest your body, emotions and be renewed spiritually.